graipher/bluewalker/README.md

 `-filter-vendor <data>`, where data is matched against the start of vendor specific data (if one exists) in advertisement data.
 For example, to search all advertising apple devices use: `sudo ./bluewalker -device hci0 -filter-vendor 0x4c00`

+To filter devices based on the _type_ field of the Advertising Data, use `-filter-adtype <type>`, where type is comma -separated list of AD Types to allow (in hexadecimal).
+For example, to search all devices which have device name in advertisement data use:
+`sudo ./bluewalker -device hci0 -filter-adtype 0x08,0x09`.
+See https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile for list of allowed AD Types.